Report a dog attack

 - or was carried out with particular aggression

 - or there's a risk of a repeat attack, including sheep worrying

 - alarm or fear, but no significant injury

 The agency you reported the attack to will look at the evidence and investigate it.

 However in some cases, they may decide to refer it to the other agency.
 They will tell you they are doing this and why.

 For example, the police need enough evidence to be able to prove a case in court.
 Otherwise they may refer the case to the council for possible action under the Control of Dogs legislation.

 Councils have powers under the Control of Dogs (Scotland) Act 2010 (PDF) to take action against dogs that are out of control (but not dangerous), and to enforce measures to improve a dog’s behaviour.

 Police Scotland have powers under the Dangerous Dogs Act 1991 to take action against dogs that are dangerously out of control.

 For deciding which agency should investigate, there is a protocol agreed between Police Scotland and Scottish Local Authorities.
-For a copy of the protocol, email [email protected].
+For a copy of the protocol, email the Contact Centre.